(Atlas Network, which funds 12 (was 13) groups in Canada, 140 in U.S.)

 Interesting situation: Both Levant and Fildebrandt have ties to Atlas Network and Koch.
 Levant worked at Fraser Institute, Fildebrandt at the Canadian Taxpayer’s Federation.
 One big happy family.

 5. Tommy Robinson, Counter-Jihad Movement

-Tommy Robinson, whose real name is Stephen Christopher Yaxley-Lennon has appeared on Rebel Media many times.
+Tommy Robinson, whose real name is Stephen Christopher Yaxley-Lennon, was previously employed by Rebel under a position funded by Robert Shillman.
+He has also appeared many times since leaving.
 However, there was something not quite right with him.
 YouTuber Squatting Slav explains here, and also here what is wrong, better than I can.
 Yaxley-Lennon/Robinson repeatedly calls out Islamic extremism, but turns a blind eye to the groups who are pushing for mass migration of Muslims.

 The approach that Yaxley-Lennon/Robinson of getting people in the UK to focus primarily on Islam, and the problems Muslim cause (and ignore other issues), is repeated in Canada with Rebel Media.

 Although not part of Atlas Network, Robinson is pushing the agenda of Ezra Levant and others.
 Focus on the Muslims, ignore the bigger picture.
 Laura Loomer and Katie Hopkins also appear to follow the same path.

 6. Rebel Media In Bed With The PPC

 Aside from the very favourable coverage that Rebel Media gives to the People’s Party of Canada, there are some connections that cannot be overlooked.

 - Maxime Bernier was Executive VP for Montreal Economic Institute

 - PPC Staffer Martin Masse also worked for MEI